Bangkok Travel Guide

 Madame Tussauds Bangkok Midday / rainy window Recommended 1–2 hrs Siam Flexible

-Ancient City & Erawan Museum Morning / light-weather day Recommended Half day Outer Bangkok Upgrade
+Ancient City & Erawan Museum Morning / lighter weather day Recommended Half day Outer Bangkok Upgrade

 Safari World Opening time Recommended Full day Outer Bangkok Upgrade

-Historical tour Morning / late afternoon Recommended 2–4 hrs Old Bangkok Flexible
+Historical walking layers Morning / late afternoon No 1–3 hrs Old Bangkok Flexible

-Anchor = book first, protects the whole day Flexible = fill gaps inside the same zone Upgrade = stronger optional add-on
+Anchor = book first, protects the whole day Flexible = fill gaps inside the same zone Upgrade = optional add-on with strong payoff

-Choose one cluster per half-day and your itinerary instantly feels easier.
+Choose one cluster per half-day and the whole itinerary becomes easier.

 Old Bangkok temple cluster Grand Palace, Wat Phra Kaew, Wat Pho, and riverside historical layers without long cross-city transfers.
 Iconic core